dotnet/apireviews/2015-07-14-securestring/README.md

 ### Conclusion

 * We probably shouldn't expose `SecureString` in .NET Core
 * The only incoming API dependency is `Process`.
-The primary consumer of the the APIs involving `SecureString` is PowerShell
+The primary consumer of the APIs involving `SecureString` is PowerShell
     - We *may* be able remove that entirely
 * Networking also uses `SecureString` but only in its implementation